Why I Love Dogs August 17, 2009

 Narcissists just seem to be much better at the initial burst of showering attention.
 And most people are starved for some kind of acknowledgement.
 I know I was.
 When I met “William,” he acted as if I was the greatest thing at first.
 And he was certainly a busy, interesting person.
 Yes, I was smitten.
 Yet, when I look back we never really even had conversations.
 After our initial meeting, they were mostly combat.
 Abuser/user.

 You know what they say about alcohol and alcoholics.
-The first drink is the best high, and you spend the rest of your life chasing it, and it’s never the same.
+The first drink is the best high, and you spend the rest of your life chasing it, but it’s never the same.
 Later, all you get is sick.
 But you keep hoping, you’ll have that nice warm feeling again.
 But alcohol doesn’t care about you!
 Now, though, when I see him, I don’t feel anything, but I do remember how I used to feel.”

 Sound familiar?
 When I first read it, I couldn’t help but say, “Yes!”
 The Idealization phase is just that – a phase, and there’s no real way to extend it, unless you go into serious game-playing mode, renounce your humanity, and just play hard to get.
 It’s the chase that excites the Narcissist.
 But that’s not a relationship – that’s high school!
 So once you show genuine interest in a Narcissist, the exit sign quickly comes into view.